sankait36/chirp/README.md

-# chirp
+# Chirp 👋

-Chirp landing page - Codewell challenge
+This is a landing page webiste built as part of the [Codewell](https://codewell.cc) challenge series